cloudfoundry-attic/lattice-release/README.md

      Bringing machine 'default' up with 'vmware_fusion' provider...
      ...
      ...
-     Diego-Edge is now installed and running.
-You may target it with the Diego-Edge cli via:
+     Lattice is now installed and running.
+You may target it with the Lattice cli via:
      192.168.194.130.xip.io

      $ ltc target 192.168.194.130.xip.io